 2.2 Personal data that the Data Processor processes by agreement with the Data Controller may only be processed by the Data Processor or sub-processors, cf.

-Article 5, within the European Economic Area (EEA), except in case of a temporary fail-over of the principal service.
+Article 5, within the European Economic Area (EEA).

 3. DUTIES OF THE DATA PROCESSOR

 3.1 As an element in the Agreement on the provisioning of services to the Data Controller, the Data Processor shall engage in processing of personal data which